johnnyfreeman/coseva/README.md

 # Installation

 The recommended way to install Coseva is through [composer](http://getcomposer.org/).
-Just create a composer.json file and run the php composer.phar install command to install it:
+Just create a composer.json file and run the `composer install` command to install it:

 	{
 	    "minimum-stability": "dev",